drizzlecloudy/araf/README.md

 ##Description
-<b>draf</b> is a safe way to play requestAnimationFrame, and might be used to build animation library, or just to build simple gallery.
-This script provides better replacement for setTimeout, clearTimeout, setInterval, and clearInterval.<br>
+<b>draf</b> is a safe way to play `requestAnimationFrame` and `cancelAnimationFrame`.
+Might be used to build animation library, or just to build simple gallery.
-Benefits of using requestAnimationFrame
-- Browser can optimize it, so your animation would be smoother
-- Animation/interval/timeout in inactive tab will stop, it means less CPU, GPU, and memory usage
-- Also means battery friendly
+<br>This script also provides better replacement for setTimeout, clearTimeout, setInterval, and clearInterval.
+They are `requestTimeout, clearRequestTimeout, requestInterval` and `clearRequestInterval`

 Originally by Erik Möller http://my.opera.com/emoller/blog/2011/12/20/requestanimationframe-for-smart-er-animating<br>